ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 * maintain all configuration parameters with the values remaining the same as in the offer for the media format (payload type), with the exception that the value of v3c-ptl-level-idc is changeable as long as the highest level indicated by the answer is not higher than that indicated by the offer, or

-* remove media line in which one or more of the parameter values are not supported by setting the port to zero in the answer.
+* reject media line in which one or more of the parameter values are not supported by setting the port to zero in the answer.

 The following limitations and rules pertaining to the V3C video component media configuration apply: